lawrie/blackicemxbook/Audio/Audio.md

 endmodule
 ```

-Run that in the normal way and you should here middle C.
+Run that in the normal way and you should hear an A4 note.

 The fpga4fun.com site describes how to do more [interesting sounds][] like police sirens.
 [Here][here1] are [here][here2] are the BlackIce Mx version of those sound generators.